claudioldf/tracking-my-hashtags-backend/README.md

 # About
-The project is a backend API application build over Ruby on Rails framework, where we can tracking messages on Twitter filtering by hashtags.
+The project is a backend API application build using Ruby on Rails framework, where we can tracking messages on Twitter filtering by hashtags.

 The API has the following features:
 - Endpoint to create/remove hashtag